OBE MD MCh FCS FRCS

 He has recently been a Commissioner for The Lancet Commission on Global Surgery, and Co-Director with Associate Professor Hemant Pandit of COSECSA Oxford Orthopaedic Link (COOL), a multi-country programme in trauma and orthopaedics training, research and capacity building in East, Central and Southern Africa.
 Prof Lavy has led the Africa Clubfoot Training (ACT) project which focuses on strengthening and expanding clubfoot training in sub-Saharan Africa.
 (Both the COOL programme and ACT project have been funded through the Health Partnership Scheme, which is funded by the UK Department for International Development (DFID) and managed by the Tropical Health Education Trust (THET).)

-Currently, he is a Principal Investigator for SURG-Africa, an EU-funded collaboration working towards scaling safe surgery for district and rural populations in Africa.
+Currently, he is a Principal Investigator for SURG-Africa (an EU-funded collaboration working towards scaling safe surgery for district and rural populations in Africa) and co-leads Oxford University Global Surgery Group.
+He is lead faculty for the Oxford University short course in Global Surgery.